opencyber-space/MemoryGr.id/docs/creation-storage.md

 ## API: `DELETE /framedb-config/remove`

-Removes all components of the FrameDB Config Service.
+Removes all components of the MemoryGrid Config Service.

 ### Behavior